-: 31, 2021 2020 In thousands Total facility \$ 800,000 \$ 800,000 Amounts outstanding, excluding letters of credit Amounts available for borrowing, excluding letters of credit 800,000 800,000 Letters of credit under the credit facility (1)(2) 92,646 165,373 Amounts available for borrowing \$ 707,354 \$ 634,627 Amounts available for borrowing subject to EBITDA, as defined by the Credit Agreement (3) \$ 409,914 \$ 363,997
+At December 31, 2022 2021 In thousands Total facility \$ 800,000 \$ 800,000 Amounts outstanding, excluding letters of credit 363,000 Amounts available for borrowing, excluding letters of credit 437,000 800,000 Letters of credit under the credit facility (1)(2) 51,630 92,646 Amounts available for borrowing \$ 385,370 \$ 707,354 Amounts available for borrowing subject to EBITDA, as defined by the Credit Agreement (3) \$ 211,131 \$ 409,914

 (1) The Company has entered into standby letters of credit issued on the Company's behalf by financial institutions, and directly issued guarantees to third parties primarily related to advances received from customers and the guarantee of future performance on certain contracts.
-Letters of credit generally are available for draw down in the event the Company does not perform its obligations.
+Letters of credit generally are available for draw down in the event the Company does not perform its obligations, but are not included in the calculation of available for borrowing subject to EBITDA, as defined by the Credit Agreement.

 Debt issuance costs in connection with the Credit Agreement have been capitalized and are being amortized over the term of the agreement.
 The Company incurred \$3.6 million of debt issuance costs in connection with the amendment and restatement of the Credit Agreement in the year ended December 31, 2019.
-Total amortization expense for the years ended December 31, 2021, 2020 and 2019 was \$0.7 million, \$0.7 million and \$1.0 million, respectively.
+An additional \$4.4 million of debt issuance costs were incurred in connection with the amendments of the Credit Agreement in 2022.
+Total amortization expense for the years ended December 31, 2022, 2021 and 2020 was \$1.8 million, \$0.7 million and \$0.7 million, respectively.